Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry

 These low energy predictions for mixing angles make this framework a viable scenario to be tested from the perspective of future and ongoing neutrino oscillation experiments.
 This model predicts the entire $3\sigma$ range for the Dirac CP phase $\delta_{\rm CP}$.
 It is to be noted here that the allowed values of the Majorana CP phases are found to be in the range $(0^\circ-360^\circ)$ in our analysis.
 The sum over neutrino mass obtained from this analysis ($\sum_{m_i} < 0.12$~eV) is found to be well within the bound reported by Cosmology \cite{Vagnozzi:2017ovm,Giusarma:2016phn}.
-We also briefly address on how the model parameter space impacts the half-life period of the $0 \nu \beta \beta$ decay process ($T_{1/2}^{0\nu} >10^{27}$yrs) which is in agreement with the half-life period as envisaged by the recent KamLAND-Zen experiment.
+We also briefly address on how the model parameter space impacts the half-life period of the $0 \nu \beta \beta$ decay process ($T_{1/2}^{0\nu} >10^{26}$ yrs) which is in agreement with the half-life period as envisaged by the recent KamLAND-Zen experiment.
 We particularly highlight the results of this analysis in the leptogenesis context as we have obtained drastically different result from the one presented in \cite{Kang:2006sn} where an assumption on some of the Yukawa elements appears to be the essential source of successful leptogenesis.
 Without resorting to any such assumption, we, on the other hand, calculated them from a thorough scan of the ESS parameter space which satisfy 3$\sigma$ global-fit neutrino oscillation data.